Charles Eaves: Scientific career

 Eaves completed his BSc. in agricultural science at McGill University in 1932 with summer employment at the Ottawa Experimental Farm.
 In 1933 the IODE awarded him a one-year scholarship to study plant nutrition and produce storage at Cambridge University in England.
 Upon his return to Canada he reunited with Margot Vernon Smith from Ottawa and they married in 1934.
 Accepting a temporary position at the Experimental Farm in Kentville, Eaves was made responsible for produce storage.
 After earning his MSc from McGill in 1937, he returned to work full-time at the Experimental Farm in Kentville.

 In 1939 Eaves established the first atmospherically controlled fruit and vegetable storage facility in the Western Hemisphere.
 However, later that year, with the Second World War imminent and with his daughter Elizabeth a year old, Eaves enlisted in the Canadian Army.
 He saw his newborn son Allen briefly before shipping overseas in 1941.
 Throughout the Italian campaign and the liberation of The Netherlands, Eaves was admired, stalwart and lucky.
 In 1945 following the War, he worked initially at the Ottawa Experimental Farm, but returned to Kentville and his beloved apples in 1948.
 There he enjoyed a long distinguished research career, but also remained active in the militia, serving as Colonel of the West Nova Scotia Regiment (1957–60).

 Retirement

-Mandatory retirement in 1973 resulted in Eaves working for the United Nation's Food and Agricultural Organization and travelling to establish post-harvest physiology laboratories in Yalova Turkey (1972–73) and Salvador, Brazil (1973–74).
+Mandatory retirement in 1973 resulted in Eaves working for the United Nations' Food and Agricultural Organization and travelling to establish post-harvest physiology laboratories in Yalova Turkey (1972–73) and Salvador, Brazil (1973–74).
 He then returned to Upper Canard and for another 25 years was an active volunteer for many educational and community causes.
-On October 25, 2000 he received an honorary doctorate from Dalhousie University and the Nova Scotia Agricultural College.
-Eaves died at age 98 on July 2, 2006 and was buried in St. John's churchyard near Upper Canard.
+On October 25, 2000, he received an honorary doctorate from Dalhousie University and the Nova Scotia Agricultural College.
+Eaves died at age 98 on July 2, 2006, and was buried in St. John's churchyard near Upper Canard.